Novel observables for exploring QCD collective evolution and quantum entanglement within individual jets: Introduction

-Motivated by earlier experimental and theoretical work, our purpose in this paper is to discuss the possibility of understanding the fundamental questions and puzzles outlined above from a different view. \textit{In particular, we postulate that a strongly-interacting, QGP-like state\footnote{``QGP-like'' refers to the state where qualitative signatures of partonic collectivity are present but the system does not necessarily reach the hydrodynamic limit.} can indeed be formed by a system as small as a single quark or gluon as it propagates through the QCD vacuum.} As a natural consequence of the intrinsic strong QCD coupling strength, the strong color fields of the primordial parton in the vacuum can excite a large number of secondary partons.
+Motivated by earlier experimental and theoretical work, our purpose in this paper is to discuss the possibility of understanding the fundamental questions and puzzles outlined above from a different view. \textit{In particular, we postulate that a strongly-interacting, QGP-like state\footnote{``QGP-like'' refers to the state where qualitative signatures of partonic collectivity are present but the system does not necessarily reach the hydrodynamic limit.} can indeed originate from a fragmenting quark or gluon as it propagates through the QCD vacuum.} As a natural consequence of the intrinsic strong QCD coupling strength, the strong color fields of the primordial parton in the vacuum can give rise to a large number of secondary partons.
 These partons subsequently interact and develop collective expansion which is transverse to the original parton's direction of motion and extends over a finite space-time volume.
-We lay out the proposal to examine a series of key signatures (e.g., long-range azimuthal correlations) of such single-parton, QGP-like states using energetic jets copiously produced in $pp$ collisions at the present CERN-LHC, and also at potential future colliders of $pp$, $e^{-}p$ and $e^{+}e^{-}$.
-Similar studies are also applicable in nuclear collisions to explore the ``expansion'' of a parton in a colored medium formed there, instead of vacuum.
-Observation of QGP-like signatures for a single parton will provide new insights to the ``thermal'' behavior seen from $e^{+}e^{-}$ to $AA$ collisions, and offer a unified view of non-perturbative many-body QCD processes (e.g., hydrodynamics models).
-Conversely, absence of those collective signatures may highlight the role of quantum entanglement effects in parton fragmentation and hadronization.
+We lay out a proposal to examine a series of key signatures (e.g., long-range azimuthal correlations) of such potential QGP-like states using energetic jets copiously produced in $pp$ collisions at the present CERN-LHC, and also at potential future $pp$, $e^{-}p$ and $e^{+}e^{-}$ colliders.
+Similar studies are also applicable in nuclear collisions to explore the ``expansion'' of a parton in a colored medium, instead of the vacuum.
+Observation of QGP-like signatures for a fragmenting parton will provide new insights to the ``thermal'' behavior seen from $e^{+}e^{-}$ to $AA$ collisions, and potentially allow a unified view of non-perturbative many-body QCD processes (e.g., hydrodynamics models).
+Conversely, the absence of those collective signatures may highlight the role of quantum entanglement effects in parton fragmentation and hadronization.
+The direction of research explored by this study shares strong synergy with both the jet substructure and relativistic heavy ion communities.